j13343sh/cognitive-infrastructure-en/ai-operations-theory/case-studies/CS-022-Validating-Repository–Discovery-Separation-Through-Platform-Failure.md

 * Appeal without response
 * Community-not-found errors

-These failures affected publication visibility rather than the research itself.
+These observations affected the Discovery Layer rather than the Repository itself.

 Throughout the incident, the Repository remained fully operational.